mever-team/FairBench/docs/advanced/distributed.md

 If you have multiple [forks](../basics/forks.md), they should all have the same branches.
-Each branch will execute independently of the rest (some variable may be shared).
+Each branch will execute independently of the rest (non-fork inputs are shared between them).
 You can even create machine learning model forks, where a different model is applied on different branches: